TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 9/Mark 9.50.md

 ---

-Salt is good: but if the salt have lost its saltness, wherewith will ye season it?
-Have salt in yourselves, and be at peace one with another.
+Salt is good, but if the salt has lost its saltiness, with what will you season it?
+Have salt in yourselves, and be at peace with one another."